leonardlib/angular-laravel-docker/README.md

 # angular-laravel-travis
-Angular and Laravel development environment image to use with Travis-CI.
+Angular and Laravel development environment Docker image to use with Travis-CI.